How would you like to look at next month and already know you had income lined up, even if you didn’t have any new projects booked?

 These are just some ideas to get you started.
 Depending on your skills and interests, you could branch into all kinds of retainer packages.
 Maybe you want to get into social media management, or product listings, or SEO.
 The recurring revenue world is your oyster!

-Many hosting providers, including Flywheel, offer web designers the opportunity to make recurring revenue by reselling hosting services.
+Many hosting providers offer web designers the opportunity to make recurring revenue by reselling hosting services.
 If you’ve got a hosting provider you love and use, it makes perfect sense to sell hosting packages.

 What you need to be careful of is that you aren’t presenting yourself as the hosting provider.
 When something goes wrong, you want to be able to direct the client to the host company’s customer service.
 Unless, that is, you want to be the hosting provider and be on the hook for that responsibility!

 Setting up a reseller account doesn’t have to be an expensive or exhausting process.
-In fact, it can be super straightforward, which is why we’ve handcrafted this complete guide just for you.
-In it, you’ll find:
+In fact, it can be super straightforward!
+Simply add a charge to your regular invoices that covers the cost of hosting.

 Selling digital products